ali-javed/CS302HW1/README.md

 LSystemA should generate all these figures (refer to assignment point 4).

-Pending tasks:
+Partially complete tasks:
 Think of a real work fractal.  - How about lightning?
+I made a draft for that, seems ok to me.

+Pending taks:
 We need to look over segments of code to improve it more in terms of efficiency if possible.
 Still a lot of possibilities. - Any suggestions?
 We probably need to identify 1 or 2 more improvements, so far we only did the absolute necessary Maggie mentioned in class.

 Also, in the end, update readme with instructions :)